-- 1. Focus on laboratory wide strategically important areas of science, engineering, or technology that span areas of expertise beyond that residing in any single management structure. - 2.
+- 1. Focus on laboratory wide strategically important areas of science, engineering, or technology that span areas of expertise beyond that residing in any single management structure, - 2.
 Provide external visibility and collaboration in strategic areas of need that require a single laboratory voice, - 3.
 Provide education for present and future scientists and engineers that are required to maintain LANL competitiveness, - 4.
 Help with recruitment or retention of technical talent.

 This call supports initial research through student, postdoc, and staff opportunities that build new capabilities or explore new approaches for the LANL mission, or that support anticipated future mission needs and new mission areas in the science disciplines supported by CSES.
 The science goals for the CSES disciplines are in support of the broader strategic goals of the Laboratory Agenda and the Science Pillars that map to it.
 The Laboratory's Signature Science goals encapsulated in the Science Pillars is the LANL response to a range of national strategic plans that cover LANL's mission area.
 CSES is particularly responsive to the Department of Energy's Strategy to Advance American Space Leadership (FY 2021-FY 2031), "Energy for Space."
-CSES the three strategic goals, "Solve the Mysteries of Space," "Support the Secure and Peaceful Use of Space," and "Enable the Development of Space."
+CSES supports the three strategic goals, "Solve the Mysteries of Space," "Support the Secure and Peaceful Use of Space," and "Enable the Development of Space."

 There is also a large overlap in the CSES science disciplines with all NASA's Science Mission Directorates, and CSES is interested in supporting capabilities that would enable LANL participation in the NASA mission arena.
 LANL's involvement with NASA is an invaluable recruiting tool, helps retain highly qualified staff, pushes LANL technology to perform in extreme environments, and provides a publicly visible outlet for LANL excellence not available in other programmatic areas.
+CSES also supports initiatives from the LANL Institutional Space Strategy, Space Science & Exploration Portfolio Action Plan.